 Last case scenario – Use pesticides

 If the above methods do not work on heavy infestations, you can move on to pesticides, Resolva Bug Killer and Bug Clear Ultra.
-Please be mindful that plants in flower should not be sprayed to harm pollinating insects such as bees.
+Please be mindful that plants in flowers should not be sprayed to harm pollinating insects such as bees.